BIIFSweden/CoregistrationMultiplexed/coregistration_qupath/README.md

 ![Screenshot](images/screenshot_multiview_split.png?raw=true)

-To open more images, click on the view to select it, and then on the image in the `Image list` panel.
-Here we have opened the single-channel image `rna_dapi.ome.tif` and the multi-channel image `protein_cropped.ome.tif` in two of the additional views:
+To open another image, click on a view to select it, and then double-click on the image in the `Image list` panel.
+Here we have opened the single-channel `rna_dapi.ome.tif` and the multi-channel `protein_cropped.ome.tif` in two of the additional views:

 ![Screenshot](images/screenshot_multiview_3images.png?raw=true)

-(Add text)
+To adjust contrast and color, and select channel for multi-channel imags, use the `Brightness & contrast` setting on each view.
+Here all images have been changed to grayscale, and the DAPI channel from the multi-channel `protein_cropped.ome.tif` image selected.

 ![Screenshot](images/screenshot_multiview_grayscale.png?raw=true)